 NO2-boosters (ex.
 Arginine, Citrulline): Arginine, for example, is a nitrogen dioxide booster and an amino acid that acts as a 'vasodilator'.
-Essentially, arginine (and other similar nitrogen dioxide supplements) expand your veins and arteries, making it easier for blood to flow around your body, delivering nutrients quicker and more efficiently.
+Essentially, arginine (and other similar nitrogen dioxide supplements) expands your veins and arteries, making it easier for blood to flow around your body, delivering nutrients quicker and more efficiently.

-What Pre-workout Ingredients Should I Avoid?
+What Pre-Workout Ingredients Should I Avoid?

 Some pre-workout brands spill over the recommended daily dose.
 ProSupps Mr Hyde NitroX pre-workout, for example, houses an uncomfortable 410mg of caffeine in a 7.5g scoop.

-When Should I Take Pre-workout?
+When Should I Take Pre-Workout?

-The Pros and Cons of Taking Pre-workout
+The Pros and Cons of Taking Pre-Workout

-Improved performance: Research published in the Journal of the International Society of Sports Nutrition concluded that pre-workout supplements "have promise as an ergogenic aid for active individuals," or, in other words, they enhance the performance of people who already exhaust the gym.
+Improved performance: Research published in the Journal of the International Society of Sports Nutrition concluded that pre-workout supplements 'have promise as an ergogenic aid for active individuals.'
+Or, in other words, they enhance the performance of people who already exhaust the gym.